fastly/blockbuster/README.md

   c.silent = false
 end

-(Alternatively you can pass Blockbuster::Manager.new a Blockbuster::Configuration object)
+# Alternatively you can pass Blockbuster::Manager.new a Blockbuster::Configuration object.
+But do not do both.
+The block will win if you attempt to do both.
+To be clear, passing a configuration as an argument AND additionally providing a block isn't destructive, it just has no purpose.
+Pick one or the other.

 manager.rent
 ```